pitastrudl/wekanwiki/Install-Wekan-Docker-in-production.md

 **Info:** Default DB user: wekandb.
 Default DB name: wekan.

 ## 3. Configure Mail Server
+You can choose to _NOT_ configure a mail server, by not providing the `MAIL_URL` & `MAIL_FROM` environment parameters.
+Instead the mail message will be send to the terminal output.
+See [FAQ](https://github.com/wekan/wekan/wiki/FAQ#show-mails-with-a-docker-image-without-mail-configuration) for more info.

-You could use a mail server out-side of your machine (like you see above).
+If you want to configure a mail server, you could use a mail server out-side of your machine (like the example  above).
 Or you could start another Docker container which runs Postfix (try the `marvambass/versatile-postfix` Docker image).

 If you already got a Postfix running on your host machine, you can add the local IP address to the docker-compose.yml file and use the hostname in the `MAIL_URL`:
 ```